RetroPie/RetroPie-Docs/docs/Transferring-Roms.md

 ![ftp](https://cloud.githubusercontent.com/assets/10035308/9144892/68994618-3d0d-11e5-8db0-2991f9068115.png)

-**Connection settings:**
+**Connection settings**

 - Protocol: `SFTP`
 - IP address/Host Name: To find the IP address of your RetroPie, go into the 'RetroPie' EmulationStation options menu and select **Show IP**.
-You can also find this information from the terminal on Retropie in the bash info or with the command `ifconfig`
+You can also find this information from the terminal on RetroPie in the bash info or with the command `ifconfig`
 - Username: `pi` (default)
 - Password: `raspberry` (default)

-**Where to drop the files:**
+**Where to drop the files**

 Simply drop the files in the `~/RetroPie/roms/$CONSOLE` folder, where $CONSOLE is the name of the target console, e.g. `snes` or `arcade`.